What is CASB and why does your IT team need one?

-The problem with doing business in the cloud is that it requires a different approach to security then network security.
+The problem with doing business in the cloud is that it requires a different security approach than network security.
 Most people think that the firewall and/or gateway they have in place will also protect their information in the cloud.
-Or, they think that the cloud app vendor is taking care of data security for them.
+Or they think that the cloud app vendor is taking care of data security for them.

 The truth is that these measures are inadequate for cloud data security.
 Thus, the cloud access security broker (or CASB) was born.

 The fundamental principle to access that makes working in the cloud so appealing is also what makes information stored and shared there vulnerable.
 Google and Microsoft have world-class physical and network security, encryption, and more that helps take some of the pressure off of InfoSec managers.
 But Google and Microsoft are not responsible for managing access and improper use of information for each individual client.
 CASB vendors work closely with G Suite, Office 365, and other popular cloud applications to fill this critical data security gap.

 As the cloud security industry began to blossom, the smart people at Gartner decided that this new category of tools should have a name.
-Working with their cybersecurity clients that were developing early versions of the CASB, they coined the term cloud access security broker (CASB) and published the industry’s first magic quadrant in 2017.
+Working with their cybersecurity clients that were developing early versions of the CASB, they coined the term cloud access security broker (CASB) and published the industry’s first quadrant in 2017.

 There is some discussion around whether or not CASB is the right term for the industry today.
 Looking at the present—and into the future—the decision to include the word “broker” in the name is unlikely to stand up to the test of time.
 This is because a broker indicates that a “man in the middle” such as an agent or proxy needs to be used in cloud security.
 However, both Microsoft and Google have published recommendations against using such technology.
 Newer CASB tools use APIs to work with the cloud application, rather than sit between the app and its user.
 This distinction is important.

 The 3 Main Functions of CASB